t9tio/tomato-pie/README.md

 ## Features

-- A [reminder](https://support.apple.com/zh-cn/guide/reminders/welcome/mac) like todo list
+- A [mac os reminder](https://support.apple.com/zh-cn/guide/reminders/welcome/mac) like todo list
 - Pomodoro Technique
   - show tomatoes of last 12 hours on clock
   - red part: 25 minutes for one tomato
   - green part: 5 minutes for rest
   - get notifications when a tomato is finished
   - view tomato history
+- override default page for new tab (You can always turn it off at `chrome://settings/`)
+- indicate time on the extension icon

 ## Screenshots